The European Society

 14:00 – 15:30

-Bioinformatics Basics (Computer Room) C. Gilissen
+Bioinformatics Basics (Computer Room) T. Pippucci & C. Gilissen

 What if we sequenced everybody all of the time?
 H. Brunner